Week of

 This

-to food safety because in order for food to be safe, food must
+safety because in order for food to be safe, food

-reach a temperature hot enough and long enough to kill bacteria.
+must reach a temperature hot enough and long enough

 Microwave